gitlabhq/gitlab-runner/docs/monitoring/README.md

-While having metrics about the internal state of the Runner process is useful we've found that in some cases it would be good to check what is happening inside of the Running process in real-time.
+While having metrics about the internal state of the Runner process is useful we've found that in some cases it would be good to check what is happening inside of the Running process in real time.
 That's why we've introduced the `pprof` HTTP endpoints.

 `pprof` endpoints will be available via an embedded HTTP server on `/debug/pprof/`